-- 1.11 This document sets out in chapter 2 the national and local policy context for the proposed site allocations, and in chapter 3 explains the process by which the council has arrived at the final set of allocations.
-Chapter 4 explains the purpose of the current consultation and how to comment on it. - 1.12 This document should be read in conjunction with the draft Development Management Policies plan, which sets out proposed planning policies for the city council area, and informs the content of the proposed site allocation policies; and the Northern City Centre Area Action Plan, which makes site allocations in that area which are not included in this plan. - 1.13 As well as inviting representations on the soundness of this final draft ('pre-submission' version) of the Site Allocations plan, the council is also currently inviting representations on its final draft Development Management Policies plan.
-The council has also produced a Policies Map showing where various policies and allocations apply.
-This will form part of the formal submission documents for both the Development Management Policies and Site Allocations plan.
+- 1.12 This document sets out in chapter 2 the national and local policy context for the proposed site allocations, and in chapter 3 explains the process by which the council has arrived at the final set of allocations. - 1.13 This document should be read in conjunction with the draft Development Management Policies plan, which sets out proposed planning policies for the city council area, and informs the content of the proposed site allocation policies; and the adopted\Northern City Centre Area Action Plan, which makes site allocations in that area which are not included in this plan.Policies and proposals from this Site Allocations Plan, the DM Policies Plan and the adopted Northern City Centre Area Action Plan are all illustrated on a combined Local Plan Policies Map which accompanies this document.